 - 50 scratch cards for £75.

-To buy visitor parking permits, you'll need to bring one proof of ID:
+To buy visitor parking permits, you'll need to provide one proof of ID:

 And one proof of address:

-To buy a resident estate parking permit, you'll need to bring:
+To buy a resident estate parking permit, you'll need to provide:

 If you are not a named person on the council tenancy or the leaseholder of the property, you will require a signed letter from the main tenant or leaseholder in addition to documentation above.